This Life (1996 TV series): Series one (1996)

 This Life is based around life in a London law firm and barristers' chambers of trainee solicitors and pupil barristers, but is essentially a character-driven drama.

 Egg and Milly have been dating since they were at university, but their career choices create tension between them.
 Conscientious Milly is ambitious, spending a lot of time working with her older boss Mr O'Donnell.
 Egg suffers a crisis of dissatisfaction with a career in law, and soon resigns from the firm.

 Anna and Miles had a brief fling at university, and Anna is fixated on the indifferent Miles.
 Their love–hate relationship makes their work and home life frequently tense.

 The other housemate Warren is a gay man.
-He spends some time dealing with issues around his sexuality, especially in relation to "coming out" to friends and family.
-In an unusual (at the time) plot device he is frequently seen discussing his feelings with a therapist who is heard and only rarely seen by the viewer.
+He spends some time dealing with issues around his sexuality, especially in relation to coming out to friends and family.
+In an unusual plot device he is frequently seen discussing his feelings with a therapist who is heard and only rarely seen by the viewer.

 Miles appears sometimes to dislike Warren, and subjects him to occasional homophobic abuse when angered.
-Miles's manipulative girlfriend, the drug addicted and bulimic Delilah, moves in with him.
+Miles's manipulative girlfriend, the drug-addicted and bulimic Delilah, moves in with him.
 This results in conflict in the house.
 When Miles, who has not been practising safe sex with Delilah, discovers that she is still sleeping with her heroin addict ex, Truelove, he has an HIV scare.
 Milly clashes with Egg over his perceived lack of ambition, and becomes attracted to O'Donnell.